 - 1-Up: You can buy Potions of Resurrection that bring you back to life once when you're killed, as a replacement for revival spells that your fellow players could cast on you in multiplayer tabletop RPGs.
 They are ludicrously expensive and even when you use one, you lose all the gold you have on you when you're killed, so you never want to have to use it.

 - Action Initiative: The higher your dexterity stat, the higher the chance for you to go before your enemy in combat.

 - An Adventurer Is You: You can play as a warrior who can wear better armor and deal more damage with weapons, a wizard who can cast more spells, or a priest who can use cleric spells that work well against undead and provide utility.

 - Anti-Hoarding: The more gold you have on your person, the harder it is to evade enemy attacks.

 - Awesome, but Impractical: The Fireball and Lightning Bolt spells do more damage than any other, but due to the close confines of the dungeon, they also damage the player.

 - Boss Battle: The Golden Dragon is widely considered the Ur-Example of a video game boss, a singular, powerful enemy preventing the player from completing the game.
 It is the only enemy of its type in the game, it is powerful enough that it is almost guaranteed to kill you if the battle goes longer than two turns, and killing it is required to reach the end screen of the game.

-- Character Level: The game uses an experience points system and like early Dungeons & Dragons, you experience is tied to how much gold you loot from enemies and the dungeon at large.
+- Character Level: The game uses an experience points system.
+Like early Dungeons & Dragons, your experience is tied to how much gold you loot from enemies and the dungeon at large.
 You need to leave the dungeon with 10,000 XP to level up, at which point your hit points and spell usages increase.

 - Class and Level System: You pick a class at the start of the game and the effectiveness of each of these abilities increase as you level up.